makerdao/pe-checklists/core/standards.md

 Permissioning in the contract should be handled by `wards` and the `wards` mapping should occupy storage slot `0x0`

+### Contract File

+`.sol` files should adhere to the following standards:

+- Line break at the end
+- Include a license at the top
+- Declare pragma version after the license
+- In almost all cases there should only be one contract per file

 ### Contract ordering

 Following and expanding on [Solidity Order of layout recommendations](https://docs.soliditylang.org/en/stable/style-guide.html#order-of-layout) our contracts are generally laid out in this way:

 1. State variables (including wards and math)

-    a. constants then immutables then storage variables
+    a.
+Constants then immutables then storage variables.
+In most cases constants and immutables can be declared internal.

-    b. wards should be storage slot `0x0`
+    b.
+Wards should be storage slot `0x0`
 2. Events
 3. Getter functions (i.e. to make reading structs easier)